dethos/monero-python/README.rst

 * Added: ``address_index`` to instances of ``SubAddress``.
 * Added: optional ``timeout`` to ``JSONRPCWallet`` and ``JSONRPCDaemon``.
 Please note that a timeout does not mean that the underlying operation was not executed.
+* Added: ``get_transfer`` method to the wallet, allowing users to fetch a single transfer by its id.

 For documentation about how to use the package please check the original repository.